Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: Introduction

 Brain function is fundamentally about movement of ions and molecules.
 When modelling neuronal dynamics, it is common to neglect the dynamics of individual ion species, and rather just simulate the net electrical currents and resulting changes in membrane potentials.
 The justification is that on the typical time scale of neural integration (milliseconds), the concentrations of the major charge carriers in brain tissue (i.e., Na$^+$, K$^+$, Cl$^-$, ...) vary little.
 For astrocytic dynamics the situation is different.
 For one, the typical time scale for astrocytic membrane processes are longer, i.e., seconds rather than milliseconds, so that the fixed ion-concentration assumption is \emph{a priori} more dubious.
 Further, many key astrocytic functions are related just to their responses to shifts in extracellular ion concentrations \cite{Wang2008}.

 Astrocytes have several homeostatic functions in the brain.
 They provide metabolic support for neurons, synthesize extracellular matrix proteins, adhesion molecules, and trophic factors controlling neuronal maturation, are involved in the formation of blood vessels and in maintenance of the blood-brain barrier, and maintain the ECS via uptake of K$^+$ and neurotransmitters \cite{Wang2008}.
-Here, we describe theoretical frameworks for modelling astrocytic ion concentration dynamics, with particular focus on K$^+$ clearance mechanisms, and possible consequences for micropscopic liquid flow in the brain.
+In the present chapter we describe theoretical frameworks for modelling astrocytic ion concentration dynamics, with particular focus on K$^+$ clearance mechanisms, and possible consequences for micropscopic liquid flow in the brain.

 When neurons fire action potentials (APs), they absorb Na\textsuperscript{+} and expel K\textsuperscript{+} from/to the ECS.
 At low to moderate firing frequencies, the time interval between two APs is sufficient for neuronal Na\textsuperscript{+}\textendash{}K\textsuperscript{+} pumps to restore the baseline levels of Na\textsuperscript{+} and K\textsuperscript{+}.
 Ion concentrations then remain essentially constant over time \cite{somjen_ions_2004}.
 However, during periods of intense neural signalling, the neuronal ion pumps may fail to keep up, and ECS ion concentrations can change significantly \cite{frankenhaeuser_after-effects_1956, Cordingley1978, Dietzel1989, Gardner-Medwin1983, Chen2000, Haj-Yasein2014}.
 The most critical effects of this relates to changes in the K\textsuperscript{+}-concentration in the ECS, which can increase from a relatively low baseline level of around 3 mM up to levels between 8 and 12 mM during non-pathological conditions \cite{Hertz2013, Chen2000, Newman1993}.
 Increases beyond this can occur under pathological conditions such as hypoxia, anoxia, ischemia epilepsy and spreading depression \cite{Sykova2008, Enger2015, Park2006, florence_role_2009}.
 During spreading depression, K\textsuperscript{+}-concentrations in the ECS can become as high as 60 mM \cite{somjen2001mechanisms}.